 - Loan limits for books for staff and students are as determined by the University Librarian.
-Details can be found on the borrowing page.
+Details can be found on the Borrowing entitlements for staff & students page.

 - Final year students are required to return all loans not later than the date of their final examination, or submission-date of their final piece of coursework, whichever is the earlier.

-- All personal information relating to any user of the University Library will be handled in accordance with the University of Portsmouth Data Protection Policy.
+- All personal information relating to any user of the University Library will be handled in accordance with the University of Portsmouth Data Protection Policy or subsequent policies

-- Students with additional needs are encouraged to use the Library’s Disability Services.
+- Students with additional needs should contact the ASDAC service provided by the University if they have not already done so and use the Library’s Disability Services.

-- Further details on fines can be found on the Borrowing Entitlements, Charges and Fines page.
+- Further details on penalties can be found on the Borrowing from the Library and reserving items page.

-- In exceptional circumstances fines may be waived or commuted at the discretion of the Librarian.
+- In exceptional circumstances, blocks may be lifted at the discretion of the University Librarian.

-- Where students are in long-term debt to the University Library, due either to failing to return a recalled item or pay fines due, the University Library will seek to recover the debt in line with the Student Debtors Policy.
+- Where students are in long-term debt to the University Library due to failing to return any item, the University Library will seek to recover the debt in line with the Student Debtors Policy.